-Each of the behaviors described below may subject the student to disciplinary action including suspension and/or expulsion from school.
+Each of the behaviors described below may subject the student to disciplinary action including suspension and/or recommendation for an expulsion hearing from school.

 1. Use of drugs\

 A student's use or sale of a performance-enhancing substance is a violation that will affect the student's athletic eligibility and extracurricular participation.